nibasya/MozjpegGUI/MozJpegGUI/Ship/x86_Global/ReadMe.txt

  h) If you want to continue the conversion with other sets of the files, push "Clear" button, and start again from b).

 6. History
  Ver.
+1.8.1:
+  1. Fixed bug: The software fails to convert specific filenames.
+ Ver.
 1.8.0:
   1. Fixed bug: If there is no metadata (ex. bitmap file), it stops converting with an error message box.
   2. Added function: Limit number of the CPU cores to be used.
 Might be good to limit the amount of consumed memory.